glynester/cv/README.md

 I bring enthusiasm, passion and tenacious problem solving skills to the team.
 I love to learn new things and I am continually looking to improve my skill set.<BR>
 I am responsible, hard working and a good team player.<BR> I'm looking for an inspiring Developer role (probably full stack but does not have to be) where I can continue to learn new things every day, in a development team creating innovative and helpful applications.<BR>
 Having spent a great deal of time learning Javascript, I feel that I am strongly positioned to step into a role that will utilise these skills.
 However, I will gladly learn any new language/library in addition to the ones I know.
-My latest role has been Java oriented.
+My latest role has been Java oriented. <br>
+See my <a href="https://github.com/glynester/CV---short" target="_blank"> main CV </a> if you need more detail.

 <div id="skills"><h2><a href="#TOC">Skills</a></h2></div>
 I love to solve problems (I consider myself to be very good at it) and I love to learn new things and get to grips with new technologies.